akshath123/RGB_to_GRAYSCALE_Autoencoder-/README.md

 **NOTE: Do check for path errors in the code, modify it according to your need.
 Eg. The saver.train("....") has a path that must be changed before running the session.**

+#### Reference
+1. Thanks to people at www.flicker.com for sharing the dataset.